 Click Troubleshoot program.

-Check "This program requires additional permissions" and click Next.
+Check "The program requires additional permissions" and click Next.

 Click Test the program.

-Check to see that Office Timeline is visible in PowerPoint and functional.
+Check to see if Office Timeline is visible in PowerPoint and functional.
 You should see the OFFICE TIMELINE FREE or OFFICE TIMELINE+ tab inside Microsoft PowerPoint.